-- This school is committed to providing a physical environment that is as accessible as possible to pupils with medical conditions. - This school's commitment to an accessible physical environment includes out of school; it also recognises that this may sometimes mean changing activities.
+- Hawthorn is committed to providing a physical environment that is as accessible as possible to pupils with medical conditions see Accessibility Plan. - Hawthorn's commitment to an accessible physical environment includes out of school; it also recognises that this may sometimes mean changing activities.